April 16, 2007

 * * *

 The death toll screamed from every headline: in ten minutes, the Virginia Tech shooter had claimed more victims than the entire Columbine attack.
-Not only was it the worst school shooting ever, but the gunman at Norris Hall had killed even more than the man in sparkling blue truck who crashed through the window of Luby’s cafeteria, fifteen years before.
-Now, Virginia Tech was the site of the deadliest mass shooting United States history.
+Not only was it the worst school shooting ever, but the gunman at Norris Hall had killed even more than the man in the sparkling blue truck who crashed through the window of Luby’s cafeteria, fifteen years before.
+Virginia Tech had now become the site of the deadliest mass shooting in United States history, period.

 Diplomatic Reception Room — The White House